 The workers, union representatives from UniteHERE local 2850 and some local officials held a parade Sunday through Pleasanton, complete with a marching band, a horse-drawn carriage and an inflatable turkey.
-The parade stepped off from the Main Street Park at Bernal Avenue and Main Street and made its way west on Sunol Boulevard to the country club near Castlewood Drive and Foothill Road.
+The parade stepped off at Bernal Avenue and Main Street and made its way west on Sunol Boulevard to Castlewood Drive and Foothill Road.

 But when it comes to negotiations, the two sides are farther apart than they were when the lockout began.

-The latest move backward came when Castlewood management proposed bringing the workers back -- as long as they were allowed to fire or lay people off without taking seniority into consideration.
+The latest move backward came when Castlewood management proposed bringing the workers back -- as long as the club managers could fire or lay people off without taking seniority into consideration.

 Club management, according to UniteHERE organizer Sarah Norr, said the club is happier with its current staff than it was with its locked out employees.